HarmanjotMalhi/Assembly/README.md

 # Assembly
-In the assembly code above, we create a binary search tree and then we a depth first search on the tree recursively
+In the assembly code above, we create a binary search tree and then we do a in-order traversal and print it.